ptiede/Comrade.jl/docs/src/conventions.md

 #### Circular Polarization Conversions

-To convert from measured $R/L$ circular cross-correlation products to the Fourier transform of the Stokes parameters we use:
+To convert from measured $R/L$ circular cross-correlation products to the Fourier transform of the Stokes parameters, we use:

 ```math
   \begin{pmatrix}